kyma-project/community/internal/proposals/logs/streams/README.md

-- stderr, to this stream should be printed diagnostic output. according to [GNU libc documentation](https://www.gnu.org/software/libc/manual/html_node/Standard-Streams.html) and [Posix](https://pubs.opengroup.org/onlinepubs/9699919799/functions/stderr.html) At first sight, those rules are very good for command line programs.
+- stderr, to this stream should be printed diagnostic output. according to [GNU libc documentation](https://www.gnu.org/software/libc/manual/html_node/Standard-Streams.html) and [Posix](https://pubs.opengroup.org/onlinepubs/9699919799/functions/stderr.html)

 In our case we have two options:
 - log errors, panics and fatals to stderr, log everything else to stdout